A DualPI2 Module for Mahimahi: Behavioral Characterization and Cross-Platform Analysis: Related work

 Our work builds on Mahimahi, a widely used user-space network emulator that supports the record-and-replay of packet-level network traces, originally introduced by Netravali et al.~\cite{mahimahi-atc, mahimahi-ccr}.
 While it was initially developed to emulate cellular conditions using real-world mobile bandwidth traces, Mahimahi is not limited to mobile scenarios.
 Users can define custom network traces, including constant-rate links or synthetic profiles, enabling its use across a broad range of network conditions.
 Its extensibility, support for time-varying network behavior and ease of use have made it the go-to emulator for reproducible protocol experimentation, and has enabled a plethora of important work in networked systems and protocol design and evaluation~\cite{tcp-cellular, abc, alohamora, pensieve, vesper, cellfusion, floo, vantage, robust-dash, salient-vr, ng-scope, in-situ, neural-video, prior, low-latency-http, compact, salsify}.
 Other emulation tools include NetEm~\cite{netem} and dummynet~\cite{dummynet}, which allow bandwidth and delay control but rely on static configurations that do not capture the time-varying nature of mobile networks.
 Mininet~\cite{mininet} emulates complete network topologies by creating virtual hosts and links using Linux namespaces.
 These systems are valuable for repeatable testing, but none currently support L4S-compatible AQMs.

-Aside from emulators, it is worth mentioning that the ns-3 simulator~\cite{ns3-paper} includes an experimental L4S module~\cite{ns3-L4S-support}.
-However, the simulator-based design of ns-3 limits its utility for reproducible testing of real-world applications over L4S and OS-level interactions.
-Our DualPI2 module in Mahimahi, by contrast, runs with real application code and enables end-to-end testing under realistic conditions, making it better suited for cross-layer experimentation.